zrajna/indexed_gzip/README.md

 ## Usage

-As of March 2016, `indexed_gzip` is still under development, and is not ready for use.
-The [zran](zran.c) module is reasonably tidy and well documented, but needs testing.
-The [indexed_gzip](indexed_gzip.c) python extension is minimal, and needs a lot of work before I would be happy for it to be used in anger.

-With these warning out of the way, you can use `indexed_gzip` in a Python environment right now, by following these instructions:
+As of March 2016, `indexed_gzip` is still under development, and has undergone minimal testing.
+With this warning out of the way, you can use `indexed_gzip` in a Python environment right now, by following these instructions:

 1. Make sure you have [cython](http://cython.org/) installed.
-This is currently required, but will eventually not be necessary.

 2. Compile the python extension:
     ```sh